YuriyIvon/DatabaseBenchmark/README.md

 * `Nullable` - specifies if the column is nullable.
 Default is `true`.
 * `Queryable` - gives a hint if the column is going to participate in query conditions.
 Based on this information some table builders may generate more optimal definitions.
 Default is `true`.
 * `DatabaseGenerated` - specifies if the column is auto-generated.
 Databases that don't support auto-generated columns will report a warning.
 Default is `false`.
+* `PrimaryKey` - specifies if it is a primary key for the table.
+Currently used only by Azure AI Search.
+Default is `false`.
 * `PartitionKey` - specifies if the table should be partitioned by this column.
 Is currently supported for Cosmos DB and DynamoDB only (if there is no partition key column in the table definition, a dummy constant-value partition key is created).
 Other database plugins ignore this flag.
 Default is `false`.
 * `SortKey` - specifies if the column should be assigned as the sort key for the table.
 Is supported for DynamoDB only.
 Other database plugins ignore this flag.
 Default is `false`.
 * `Array` - specifies if the column is an [array column](#array_columns).
 Default is `false`.